skierpage/way-cooler.github.io/_posts/2020-01-09-way-cooler-post-mortem.md

 make a clone of it for Wayland led to basically recreating X11.
 The point of Wayland is to move _away_ from the X11 model, not to recreate it.

 I really enjoyed working on this project.
-Even though 2017 was the hayday, it always felt so great to work on something that could be self-hosted (e.g. I could write Way Cooler code in Way Cooler) and was something that I was designing for myself first.
-It taught me Rust (which I currently use everyday in my day job, hi guys!), how Wayland works, how the Linux graphics pipeline works, how to deal with user requests, how to review patches, how to market a project, and now it's teaching me how to walk away from a big, awful thing you created that you have
+Even though 2017 was the hey-day, it always felt so great to work on something that could be self-hosted (e.g. I could write Way Cooler code in Way Cooler) and was something that I was designing for myself first.
+It taught me Rust (which I currently use every day in my day job, hi guys!), how Wayland works, how the Linux graphics pipeline works, how to deal with user requests, how to review patches, how to market a project, and now it's teaching me how to walk away from a big, awful thing you created that you have